GottfriedCP/Blockchain-based-E-Voting-Simulation/README.md

 ## How to run

 1. Get your virtual environment ready (recommended).
-2. Locate the 'reqs.txt' file.
-Install necessary packages: `pip install -r reqs.txt`.
+2. Locate the 'requirements.txt' file.
+Install necessary packages: `pip install -r requirements.txt`.
 3. Locate the 'manage.py' file.
 Run `python manage.py runserver`.
 Then access http://localhost:8000.
 4. From the homepage, either run 'Block' or 'Chain' section by clicking 'Start'.